-A decade of Learning and Growth with the Melton Foundation
+A decade and more of learning and growth with the Melton Foundation

 When asked about his journey so far as a Melton Fellow, he candidly shares,

-“This story is my attempt to offer you a unique insider perspective on the opportunities presented by the Melton Foundation and what I was able to take away from them.”
+“This story is my attempt to offer you a unique insider perspective on the opportunities presented by the lifelong Fellowship at the Melton Foundation and what I was able to take away from them.”

-Later on, I discovered that the reason for me to join the Melton Foundation (MF) was that it was the perfect culmination to my search for the following opportunities:
+Later on, I discovered that the reason for me to join the MF was that it was the perfect culmination of my search for the following opportunities:

 - A sense of community